 The college placement test utilized is Accuplacer.
 Accuplacer is a set of computerized tests that determines a student's skill level in math and/or English.
 Accuplacer testing is required for all associate degree programs and certificate programs that require math and/or English.
 The results of the assessment enable us to provide students with crucial early guidance in course placement/selection.
 Please note that SAT scores are not required.
 However, if a student has SAT scores obtained within the past three years, they may be used for placement instead of the Accuplacer test.
 If SAT scores were obtained before March, 2016, a Math SAT score of 520 or higher is required for placement in college level math and a Critical Reading score of 550 or higher and an Essay score of 8 or higher is required for placement in college level English.
-If SAT scores were obtained on or after March, 2016, a Math SAT score of 550 or higher and an Essay score of 8 or higher is required for placement in college level English.
-If SAT scores were obtained on or after March, 2016, a Math SAT score of 550 or higher is required for placement in college level English.
-If SAT scores were obtained on or after March, 2016, a Math SAT score of 550 or higher is required for placement in college level English.
+If SAT scores were obtained on or after March, 2016, a Math SAT score of 550 or higher is required for placement in college level math and an Evidence-Based Reading and Writing score of 610 or higher is required for placement in college-level English.
 Students can schedule the Accuplacer assessment online.
 There is a \$20 fee for the Accuplacer Assessment test which must be paid in the NCC Business Office prior to testing.